Signs of Depression

 You are excessively indecisive.

 People make upwards of 70 conscious decisions every day, Columbia University research shows, and most of them are quick and easy.
 When we are depressed, these decisions become harder to make and feel overwhelming.

 Even if your grooming routine was modest to begin with, it may disappear altogether when you are depressed.
 In a 2014 survey of more than 10,000 people, 61% who had poor oral health reported suffering depression.
 Not caring what you look like on the outside is a strong sign of problems happening on the inside.

 If you are suffering from signs of depression, then you are not alone.
 And, most importantly, you do not have to stay that way!
-All of us at Collaborate Counseling are here to help.
-Contact Us today to set up an appointment and make a change in your life.
+We can help!
+We are here to help you with the resources and referrals you will need to move forward in confidence, caring, and hope.